embeage/burstshark/README.md

 Usage: burstshark [OPTIONS]

 Options:
-  -p, --protocol <PROTOCOL>
-          Protocol to run BurstShark on [default: ip] [possible values: ip, wlan] -r, --read-file <INFILE>
-          Read packet data from infile
   -i, --interface <INTERFACE>
           Network interface to use for live capture.
-First non-loopback interface if no interface or file supplied -t, --inactive-time <INACTIVE_TIME>
+First non-loopback interface if no interface or file supplied -r, --read-file <INFILE>
+          Read packet data from infile
+  -f, --capture-filter <CAPTURE_FILTER>
+          Packet filter in libpcap filter syntax.
+Merged with default for data packets -Y, --display-filter <DISPLAY_FILTER>
+          Packet filter in Wireshark display filter syntax.
+Merged with default for data packets -t, --inactive-time <INACTIVE_TIME>
-          Seconds with no activity to consider a new burst [default: 1] -I, --ignore-ports
+          Seconds with no activity to consider a new burst [default: 1] -p, --ignore-ports
-          Ignore ports when using IP protocol and create bursts based on IP addresses only -f, --capture-filter <CAPTURE_FILTER>
+          Ignore ports when and create bursts based on IP addresses only -w, --write-capture <CAPTURE_OUTFILE>
-          Capture filter using BPF syntax.
-Merged with default that filters for application data packets -Y, --display-filter <DISPLAY_FILTER>
-          Display filter.
-Merged with default that filters for application data packets -w, --write-capture <CAPTURE_OUTFILE>
           Write captured packets by tshark to a capture file -W, --write-bursts <BURSTS_OUTFILE>